 Avengers: Ultron Revolution

-Carol appears in Avengers: Ultron Revolution as one of the new heroes featured.
+Carol appears in Avengers: Ultron Revolution as one of the new heroes featured, with Grey Griffin providing her voice.
 This marks the character's television debut in her Captain Marvel identity.
 In the series, her origin is briefly given via dialogue, with Carol stating that she was a member of the U.S. Air Force who gained powers after being kidnapped and experimented on by the Kree.

 She first appears in the episode "Captain Marvel," where she's introduced as a brash, cocky hero who has met many of the Avengers in the past.
 She has a rivalry with Captain America, and doesn't get along with most of the other Avengers, though she does befriend Falcon.
 She teams with the Avengers to stop a Kree plot, and at the end of the episode, accepts an offer to become a reserve member of the team.